igor-m/dho-remote/README.md

 ## Example of measuring a crystal
 Watch this [youtube video](https://www.youtube.com/watch?v=M2XBamR0O_g) to see how you a crystal can be measured.

+## Loop gain analysis
+The stability of a linear negative feedback loop can be investigated by placing an injection transformer in the feedback path of the loop.
+The transformer is not very critical as long as it works around the frequency of interest.
+A typical control loop has a bandwidth between 100Hz and perhaps 100kHz.
+I salvaged a tiny audio transformer from an old transistor radio.
+Put 1kHz on one winding and measure the other winding on CH2.
+If the transformer has one output with less windings, use that to drive the control loop.
+My transformer showed -14.5dB gain (so 5:1 ratio) and worked upto about 2MHz when terminated with 150 Ohm.

+In this [youtube video](https://www.youtube.com/watch?v=Dlk0V3aPnzg) I give a demonstration and explain how to measure the transformer.

 # Plot navigation
 The plots are made with pyplot.
 After the zoom button is selected, keep the x or y key pressed to limit the zoom to